 Foreign currency risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate as a result of changes in foreign currency exchange rates.
-With the exception of coupon interest payments on Canadian dollar denominated convertible debentures, the Company has minimal exposure to foreign currency fluctuations.
-The majority of the Company's transactions are denominated in the United States dollar, the currency in which the Company holds almost all of its excess cash.
+The Company has minimal exposure to foreign currency fluctuations as a significant portion of the Company's transactions are denominated in the United States dollar and the Company holds almost all of its excess cash in United States dollars.

-At December 31, 2014 and December 31, 2013 the Company had no forward exchange contracts in place.
+At December 31, 2015 and December 31, 2014 the Company had no forward exchange contracts in place.